Obsessive–compulsive disorder: Children

 Therapeutic treatment may be effective in reducing ritual behaviors of OCD for children and adolescents.
-Similar to the treatment of adults with OCD, cognitive behavioral therapy stands as an effective and validated first line of treatment of OCD in children.
+Similar to the treatment of adults with OCD, cognitive behavioral therapy, along with exposure and response prevention (ERP) therapy, stands as an effective and validated first line of treatment of OCD in children.
 Family involvement, in the form of behavioral observations and reports, is a key component to the success of such treatments.
 Parental interventions also provide positive reinforcement for a child who exhibits appropriate behaviors as alternatives to compulsive responses.
-In a recent meta-analysis of evidenced-based treatment of OCD in children, family-focused individual CBT was labeled as "probably efficacious," establishing it as one of the leading psychosocial treatments for youth with OCD.
-After one or two years of therapy, in which a child learns the nature of their obsession and acquires strategies for coping, they may acquire a larger circle of friends, exhibit less shyness, and become less self-critical.
+In a recent meta-analysis of evidenced-based treatment of OCD in children, family-focused individual CBT was labeled as "probably efficacious", establishing it as one of the leading psychosocial treatments for youth with OCD.
+After one or two years of therapy, in which a child learns the nature of their obsession and acquires strategies for coping, they may acquire a larger circle of friends, exhibit less shyness and become less self-critical.
+Trials have shown that children and adolescents with OCD should begin treatment with the combination of CBT with a selective serotonin reuptake inhibitor or CBT alone, rather than only an SSRI.
+A 2024 systematic review of the literature found that combining ERP therapy with selective serotonin reuptake inhibitors can enhance treatment outcomes compared to using SSRIs alone.
+ERP therapy can be done in-office or via telehealth since there was no statistically significant difference in effectiveness as shown in the AHRQ study.

 Although the known causes of OCD in younger age groups range from brain abnormalities to psychological preoccupations, life stress such as bullying and traumatic familial deaths may also contribute to childhood cases of OCD, and acknowledging these stressors can play a role in treating the disorder.